MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/payout-summary.md

 ## Proceeds by app and adjustments

 This section breaks down the summary info to let you see specifics by app.
-If you earned money through Microsoft Advertising, the total amount of your advertising proceeds is shown here as a single line item.
+If you earned money through advertising, the total amount of your advertising proceeds is shown here as a single line item.

 By reviewing this section, you can determine which apps have earned money that’s currently in the **Reserved** or **Most recent payment** category.
 You can also see the total amount you’ve received for each app.
 If it was necessary to make any [adjustments](#proceeds-by-app-and-adjustments) to your account balance, you can view them here too.
-(Note that adjustments for Microsoft Advertising proceeds are not currently shown here.)
+(Note that adjustments for advertising proceeds are not currently shown here.)

 ## Payment statements